MarcGravel/TweeterBackendApi/Readme.md

 ### GET
 HTTP success code: 200

 GET requires a user id to be sent.
-GET will return information about all users that the user id follows An error will be returned if the userId does not exist or is invalid.
+GET will return information about all users that the user id follows.

+An error will be returned if the userId does not exist or is invalid.

 Required Data: {"userId"}